LSSTDESC/desc-continuous-integration/docs/desc/desc_working_examples.rst

 Example CI workflows from DESC repositories
 ===========================================

-Here we show a brief selection of CI workflows taken from some activate DESC repositories, break them down, and discuss their workings.
-These demonstrate CI at DESC in action, whilst also demonstrating some additional capabilities of GitHub Actions beyond the basic examples in the previous section, and what extra steps we may need to perform to get our CI working.
+Here is a brief selection of CI workflows taken from activate DESC repositories.
+These demonstrate CI at DESC in action, whilst also demonstrating some additional capabilities of GitHub Actions beyond the basic examples in the previous section, and what extra steps we may need to perform to get up and running.

 The DESC CI workflows were taken from the repositories on July 2022.